lingjivoo/data-privacy-analysis-project-final/README.md

-This README.md v3 is rewritten according to the **latest complete pipeline script** (BERT + DANN + DP-DANN + MIA + PHI scanning + plot_tradeoff).
-You can directly overwrite the original README with this version:

 ---

-# DP-MedNLI: Differentially-Private Domain Adaptation for Clinical NLI
+# Differential Privacy for Domain Adaptation on Medical Data

-This repository is a reference implementation of the **DP-MedNLI** project, which systematically studies:
+This repository is a reference implementation of the **Differential Privacy for Domain Adaptation on Medical Data** project, which systematically studies:

 > Under the premise of **domain shift (Hospital A → Hospital B)**,
 > when using **BERT + Domain Adaptation (DANN) + Differentially Private Training (DP-SGD)**,